 On June 16 each year, South Africans celebrate Youth Day.
-Youth Day commemorates the Soweto Uprising, which took place on 16 June 1976, and recognises the role of the youth in the liberation of South Africa from the apartheid regime.
-The following post aims to explain the history of Youth Day, the Soweto Uprisings and the story of Hector Pieterson.
+Youth Day commemorates the Soweto Uprising, which took place on 16 June 1976, where thousands of students were ambushed by the apartheid regime.
+Learn more about Youth Day and its history.

 Celebrated each year on the 27th of April, Freedom Day honours South Africa’s first democratic election of 1994.
 Learn more about Freedom Day in our latest post.